+Our 10-Lesson self-paced ONLINE workshop for children to learn how to use the micro:bit!
 Our Online Academy includes guides and videos to take you from first use to confident coder, creating your own micro:bit magic.

 The BBC micro:bit is a pocket-sized computer that introduces you to how software and hardware work together.
 It has an LED light display, buttons, sensors and many input/output features that, when programmed, let it interact with you and your world.